goinggo/beego-mgo/README.md

 	./runtests.sh

 	-- Test Web Service API's

-	Run the Home Page and click the links http://localhost:9003
+	Run the home page and click the links http://localhost:9003

 ### Notes About Architecture